lawrancej/CompilerDesign/index.md

 - a*.
 Kleene closure.
 Matches a zero or more times.

 ### What is a finite automaton?
+	A finite automaton can also be called a Finite State Machine (or State Machine.)
+A finite automaton can only be in a finite number of states in which it transititons between.
+An example is that when an automaton sees a symbol for input.
+It then transititons to another state in which it works based on the symbol inputted.

 ### What is an nondeterministic finite automaton?